Covid-19 forces contractors to heed notice provisions - Canadian Contractor

 April 1, 2020 by Rob Blackstien

 All contractors must be dealing with project delays of some nature during this current crisis.
-As a result, it’s more vital than ever for you to pay attention to the notice requirements within your contracts.
+As a result, it’s more important than ever for you to pay attention to the notice requirements within your contracts.

 Notice provisions are in place to ensure all parties are aware of any issues that may affect your projects.
 They define timelines that specify when you have to deliver notice of any potential claims.